-Sodium cyanide is metered from the Cyanide Distribution Tank into the Barren Solution Sump, as make-up for the heap leach process, at a flowrate of 0.2 gallons per minute ("gpm").
-After the sodium cyanide sodium is pumped from the Cyanide Distribution Tank to the Barren Solution Sump, it is diluted by the recycled barren solution flowing at roughly 7,500 gpm, and the resulting barren solution is pumped to the heap leach pads.
+High-strength, sodium cyanide solution is metered from the Cyanide Distribution Tank into the Barren Solution Tank, as make-up for the heap leach process, at a flowrate of 0.2 gallons per minute ("gpm").
+After the sodium cyanide solution is pumped from the Cyanide Distribution Tank to the Barren Solution Tank, it is diluted by the recycled barren solution flowing at roughly 7,500 gpm.
+The resulting barren solution is pumped to the heap leach pads.

-Sodium cyanide solution from the Barren Solution Sump, applied to the ore on the leach pads using drip irrigation, leaches gold and silver from the ore.
+Sodium cyanide solution from the Barren Solution Tank, applied to the ore on the leach pads using drip irrigation, leaches gold and silver from the ore.
 After passing through the ore via gravity, perforated piping installed below the stacked ore and above the primary synthetic membrane liner collects the gold- and silver-bearing (a.k.a. pregnant) solution and conveys it to the lowest elevation within the heap leach facility, from which point it is piped to the gold adsorption circuit (the CIC Plant).

 At the CIC Plant, gold and silver are adsorbed onto the carbon particles within the columns, whereby the process solution becomes void of precious metals or "barren".
-The barren solution is then rejuvenated with fresh sodium cyanide and makeup water, treated for pH and pumped back to the leach pads for additional leaching of ores.
+The barren solution is then rejuvenated with fresh sodium cyanide and make-up water, treated for pH and pumped back to the leach pads for additional leaching of ores.
 This process is repeated in a continuous manner.